embedded-machine-learning/ShuntConnector/README.md

 ### Custom training procedures

 It is suggested to reuse as much code as possible when writing custom training procedures.
 How this can be done effficiently can be seen in ***train_final_ACE.py*** or ***train_final_dark_knowledge.ipynb*** in the examples folder, where the training of the final model was replaced by a knowledge distillation step.

+## Additional Information

+### Loading weights from a TensorFlow-Checkpoint file

+Loading the weights of a TF1-Checkpoint file in Keras can be done by converting the tensors saved in the checkpoint files to numpy arrays and save them as .npy files.
+The script ***utils/convert_checkpoint_to_npy.py*** does this for the official TF-Slim model of the DeeplabV3-MobileNetV3 architecture, which can be found [here](https://github.com/tensorflow/models/blob/master/research/deeplab/g3doc/model_zoo.md).